 - If you are a Housing and Development Board (Singapore's public housing authority) flat owner or occupier, you should seek approval by submitting an application via the HDB website.

-- If you are a private residential property resident (owner or occupant), you will need approval from the Urban Redevelopment Authority (URA), which you will get by submitting an application via the URA website.
+- If you are a private residential property resident (owner or occupant), you will need to seek approval from the Urban Redevelopment Authority (URA), by submitting an application via the URA website.

 Business registration with BizFile+ in Singapore

-Here is the list of referral authorities in Singapore who review selected business registration applications before they can be submitted to BizFile+.
+Here is the list of referral authorities in Singapore who review selected business registration applications before they can be approved to BizFile+.

-The cost of business registration in Singapore for one year is $100, while a three-year registration costs $160.
+The cost of business registration in Singapore for one year is $100.
+A renewal of the registration for one year costs $30, while a renewal of the registration for three years costs $90.

 After successful registration, you will receive a system-generated Unique Entity Number (UEN), a general identification number that all business entities must use when transacting with government agencies.